 Step 1: Understand What CAGR Measures

-CAGR is a retrospective metric — it describes what an investment did, not what it will do.
-More precisely, it is the hypothetical constant rate of return that would have produced the same ending value from the same beginning value over the same time period, assuming returns compounded annually.
+CAGR looks backward.
+It describes what an investment did, not what it will do.
+More precisely, it's the hypothetical constant rate of return that would have produced the same ending value from the same beginning value over the same time period, assuming annual compounding.

-What CAGR does not capture: volatility.
-An investment that earned +40%, −20%, +35%, −10%, and +20% over five years has the same CAGR as one that earned exactly 10.9% every single year — yet the experiences are radically different.
-The first investor endures deep drawdowns and uncertainty; the second experiences monotonic growth.
-CAGR is useful for comparing outcomes but tells you nothing about the ride.
+What it doesn't capture is volatility.
+An investment that earned +40%, −20%, +35%, −10%, and +20% over five years has the same CAGR as one that earned exactly 10.9% every single year, yet the two experiences are nothing alike.
+The first investor rides through deep drawdowns and uncertainty.
+The second sees steady, monotonic growth.
+CAGR is great for comparing outcomes, but it tells you nothing about the ride.

-CAGR also ignores ongoing contributions.
-If you invest ₹1,00,000 once and add ₹10,000 each year, CAGR cannot meaningfully represent the return on this portfolio — the right metric for ongoing contributions is XIRR.
-CAGR is specifically for: a single beginning investment, held without additions or withdrawals, for a defined period.
+It also ignores ongoing contributions.
+Invest ₹1,00,000 once and add ₹10,000 every year after, and CAGR can't meaningfully represent that portfolio's return, since there's no single starting amount to anchor it.
+XIRR is the right metric there.
+CAGR is built for one thing: a single beginning investment, held without additions or withdrawals, over a defined period.

-Use CAGR to answer: "If I had invested ₹X at time zero and done nothing, what annualised return did I earn?"
-Use the Lumpsum Calculator to see how a given CAGR translates to a final corpus for any starting amount and time horizon.
+Use CAGR to answer "If I'd invested ₹X at time zero and done nothing since, what annualised return did I earn?"
+The Lumpsum Calculator shows how a given CAGR translates into a final corpus for any starting amount and time horizon.

 Step 2: Gather the Inputs

-Beginning Value (BV): The amount invested at the start, or the value of the investment at the beginning of the measurement period.
-For a mutual fund, use the NAV at which units were purchased multiplied by the number of units.
-For a stock, use the purchase price per share multiplied by shares held.
+Beginning Value (BV): the amount invested at the start, or the investment's value at the beginning of the measurement period.
+For a mutual fund, multiply the NAV at purchase by units bought.
+For a stock, multiply purchase price per share by shares held.

-Ending Value (EV): The current market value, or the value at the end of the measurement period.
-For a mutual fund, multiply the current NAV by the number of units held.
-Do not include unrealised tax liability in the ending value for pre-tax CAGR.
+Ending Value (EV): the current market value, or the value at the end of the measurement period.
+For a mutual fund, multiply current NAV by units held.
+Leave out unrealised tax liability for a pre-tax CAGR.

-Number of years (n): The holding period in years.
-If the investment was held from January 2019 to June 2026 — 7 years and 6 months — use n = 7.5.
-Using full years only will distort the result slightly for short holding periods.
+Number of years (n): the holding period in years.
+Held from January 2019 to June 2026, that's 7 years and 6 months, so n = 7.5.
+Rounding to full years distorts the result for shorter holding periods.

 Example values: